octo-tg-bot/octobot/docs/catalogs.rst

 Implementing catalog
 --------------------
-For :class:`CatalogHandler` to work with your function, your function must accept four arguments:
+For :class:`CatalogHandler` to work with your function, your function must accept five arguments:

 1. Query (:class:`str`)
 2. Index, from which iteration should start in your function (:class:`str`)